Izzys-right-hand-man/linux-monster/README.md

 Ethical Facebook and Gmail password cracker...
 Bonus, proxy rotation for every attack based on user preference setting and also a web scrapping tool

 ### Disclaimer
-<b>I disclaim responsibility of how this tool is used, users are responsible with ensuring compliance with with legal and ethical guidelines.
-Proceed responsibly</b>
+<b>I disclaim responsibility of how this tool is used, users are responsible for ensuring compliance with legal and ethical guidelines.
+Proceed responsibly.</b>
 ```- Shade```